CrevsDaak/m7multikit/m7multikit/readme.txt

 Wildmage/Adventurer?

 Well, now you can.
-This mod creates a multikit from the kits you select during installation (or by editing the tp2 file).
+This mod creates a multikit from the kits you select during installation (or by editing the tp2 file, but that isn't normally recommended).
 You must them apply the kit with the auto-generated script.
-There are some limitations, yes -- see the bugs section -- but everything I tried works.
+There are some limitations, yes --see the bugs section-- but everything I tried works.

 You gain abilities of a class when you gain levels in that class, kit item restrictions are obbeyed and the mod even attempts to combine kit limitations